eamena-project/eamenaR/README.md

 | list_*               | structure a dataset                                    | `list_mapping_bu()`      |
 | plot_*               | creates a map, a graphic, etc.                         | `plot_edtf()`            |
 | ref_*                | direct connection to the EAMENA PostgreSQL database    | `ref_cultural_periods()` |

+## Correspondances between labels and UUIDs

+The `ids.csv` file is a correspondence table between permanent concepts' labels used in this package (`r.concept.name`), customised concepts' labels used in a specific Arches project `db.concept.name` and the latter UUIDs `db.concept.uuid` (by default, these values are those of the EAMENA DB).
+Depending on how you named your Arches instance concepts, you will have to modifiy these correspondences (see the function [`ref_ids()`](https://eamena-oxford.github.io/eamenaR/doc/ref_ids))

 # Install and load package